Bennet family: Lydia Bennet

-She dominates her older sister Kitty, and has resisted attempts by her elder sisters Jane and Elizabeth to correct her behaviour.
+She dominates her elder sister Kitty, and has resisted attempts by her elder sisters Jane and Elizabeth to correct her behaviour.
 She is supported by Mrs Bennet, who indulges all of her "silly", forward and selfish behaviour, and has for years filled Lydia's head with tales of lace, bonnets, and high fashions: [Lydia] is very young; she has never been taught to think on serious subjects; and for the last half-year, nay, for a twelvemonth, she has been given up to nothing but amusement and vanity.
 She has been allowed to dispose of her time in the most idle and frivolous manner, and to adopt any opinions that came in her way.
 Since the ----shire were first quartered in Meryton, nothing but love, flirtation, and officers have been in her head.
 She has been doing every thing in her power, by thinking and talking on the subject, to give greater – what shall I call it? – susceptibility to her feelings, which are naturally lively enough.
-Lydia is careless with her money, always spending more than her pin money allows, receiving more money from her mother ("and the continual presents in money which passed to her through her mother's hands, Lydia's expences had been very little within [£100 per annum]"), and going to her sisters to borrow money, whom she never pays back.
+Lydia is careless with her money, always spending more than her pin money allows, receiving more money from her mother, and going to her sisters to borrow money, whom she never pays back.
 Like each of her sisters, Lydia had an allowance/pin money of £40 per annum before her marriage to Wickham, after which she started receiving £100 per annum (for the rest of her father's life).

-Of the three youngest Bennet sisters, Lydia is seen the most.
+Of the three youngest Bennet sisters, Lydia is mentioned the most.
 In volume 3, chapter 19, Lydia, now married, is not living the "high life", but did not seem to notice: "It had always been evident to [Elizabeth] that such an income as theirs ... must be insufficient to their support; and whenever they changed their quarters, either Jane or [Elizabeth], were sure to be applied to, for some little assistance towards discharging their bills.
 Their manner of living ... was unsettled in the extreme.
 They were always moving from place to place in quest of a cheap situation, and always spending more than they ought.
 [Wickham]'s affection for [Lydia] soon sunk into indifference: [Lydia's] lasted a little longer; and in spite of her youth and her manners, she retained all the claims to reputation which her marriage had given her."